acquayefrank/nyc-crashes/README.md

   * Visualize nearest hospitals to the places of accidents
 * Provide statistics and predictions:
   * Get information about what are the districts / crossroads where accidents occured most frequently for last week / month
-  * Predict districts where an accident is more likely to occur today
+  * Predict districts where an accident is more likely to occur for the next week
   * Get information about how often does crashes take place on a specific street / crossroad
 * Easily export data, visualizations or reports in some desired format
 * Easily import current information about accidents